7enderhead/antiweb/documentation/source/antiweb.rst

     * antiweb will search for all compatible files to process them

 * The ''-i'' flag:
-    * In the same directory as given, a index.rst will be created/edited to include all the processed files (important for sphinx)
+    * Sphinx' index.rst will be edited to contain all processed files (empty files will be ignored)

 ::